minji2744/minji2744.github.io/_posts/2020-07-12-how-to-data-eda.md

   df[df.isnull().any(axis=1)]  # and then show any line with missing data)
   ```

-- replacing missing data
+- replacing missing data <br/>
-  say you want to replace NaN to ""(empty space)
+  Say, you want to replace NaN to ""(empty space).

   ```
   df.replace(np.nan, "", inplace=True)
   df.fillna("", inplace=True)
   ```

-  above methods come handy.
-Keep in mind. if you want to replace the data in dataframe, give option: "inplace=True".
+  Above methods come handy.
+Keep in mind.
+If you want to replace the data in dataframe, give option: "inplace=True".

 <br/>